-We use LoPD to do pairwise comparison of the generated 8 executables for each program in Table III.
+We use LoPD to perform pairwise comparison of the generated 11 executables for each program in Table III.
+Starting with an initial input seed, we automatically generate new inputs by negating the path formula and solve it with STP.
 We set the threshold of the maximum number of iterations to be 100.
-For all 168 tested pairs (28 executable pairs for each of the 6 tested programs), LoPD do not find any true path deviation.
+For all 550 tested pairs (55 comparison pairs for each of the 10 tested programs), LoPD does not find any true path deviation.
 That is, LoPD draws the right conclusion that they are software plagiarism cases.
 There is no false negative.